 - Moving forward, the ACHA-NCHA Web Survey Reference Group will be formed from the NCHA III only.

 - Schools using the ACHA-NCHA Paper Survey will continue to use the NCHA II until further notice.
 Unfortunately, many of the enhancements made to the NCHA III (especially those using display and skip logic to improve the respondent experience) do not translate simply to a paper survey format.
-We’ll be addressing options for the paper survey over the next year.

 - Schools in the middle of a research or evaluation protocol that require continued use of the NCHA II web survey for comparison purposes will be permitted to do so upon request.
 Note that there will not be a reference group formed for the NCHA II unless there is enough participation in the ACHA-NCHA Paper Survey to warrant a reference group.